On the effect of the degeneracy between w_0 and w_a: Observational constraints

-These results are summarized in Table \ref{table1}.
-Comparing the results from three models, we find that all three models fit the observational data well because they give almost the same value of $\chi^2$.
+Before comparing the constraints for the SSLCPL and SSWCPL models with the familiar CPL model, we need to check the consistencies of the degeneracy relations (\ref{waeq1}) and (\ref{twa}).
+So we put the $2\sigma$ contour plots of $w_0$ and $w_a$ from Figs. \ref{fsslcpl}-\ref{fcpl} together in Fig. \ref{w0acont}, we see that the analytical degeneracies (\ref{waeq1}) for the SSLCPL model and (\ref{twa}) for the SSWCPL model are consistent with the $w_0-w_a$ contour for the CPL model obtained from the observational constraints, and the variation of $w(z)$ ($w_a$) is constrained much tighter with the help of analytical relations (\ref{waeq1}) and (\ref{twa}).
+The effects of the degeneracy relations (\ref{waeq1}) and (\ref{twa}) on $\Omega_{m0}$ are minimal.
+The $1\sigma$ errors of $w_0$ for SSLCPL and SSWCPL models are reduced around 30\% with the degeneracy relations (\ref{waeq1}) and (\ref{twa}) compared with that in CPL model.
+Comparing the results from the three models, we find that all three models fit the observational data well because they give almost the same value of $\chi^2$.
 In terms of the Akaike information criterion (AIC) \cite{aic} or Bayesian information criterion (BIC) \cite{bic}, the SSLCPL and SSWCPL model fit the observational data a little better than the CPL model does.
 All three models are consistent with $\Lambda$CDM model at the $1\sigma$ level, as shown explicitly by the $w(z)$ and $Om(z)$ plots in Figs. \ref{fsslcpl}-\ref{fcpl}.
-From the contour plots for $w_0$ and $w_a$ in Figs. \ref{fsslcpl}-\ref{fcpl}, we see that the degeneracy relations (\ref{waeq1}) for the SSLCPL model and (\ref{twa}) for the SSWCPL model are consistent with that for the CPL model and the variation of $w(z)$ is constrained much tighter.
-The effects of the degeneracy relations (\ref{waeq1}) and (\ref{twa}) on $\Omega_{m0}$ are minimal.
-The $1\sigma$ errors of $w_0$ for SSLCPL and SSWCPL models are reduced around 30\% with the degeneracy relations (\ref{waeq1}) and (\ref{twa}) compared with that in CPL model.